 (i) Due to the Monte Carlo representation of the distribution function $f(v,t)$, we have a spatial error $\cO(1/\sqrt{N})$ in computing the moments.
 For the gradient calculation, due to the finite difference scheme, we have errors $\cO((\Delta \alpha)^2)+\cO(1/(\Delta \alpha \sqrt{N}))$ contributed from~\eqref{eq:FD_error} and~\eqref{eq:rand_error}.
-Note that $1/(\Delta \alpha)$ factor in the second term can possibily be removed as noted at the end of section \ref{sec:Forward_DSMC}.

 (ii) Similar to the finite difference scheme, due to the Monte Carlo representation of the distribution function $f(v,t)$, we have a spatial error $\cO(1/\sqrt{N})$.